Case Study

 Subject matter experts created new materials.
 My team edited everything.
 Consistency mattered more than perfection.

-Cycle Three: Training and Adoption
+Phase Three: Training and Adoption

-We ran tutorials and knowledge-sharing sessions in each business unit / country team.
+We ran tutorials and knowledge-sharing sessions in each business unit or country team.
 Not ‘how to use the platform’ training.
 Scenario-based training.
 “You’re pursuing a EUR 5M logistics contract in Germany.
 Walk me through finding, customising, and delivering the right materials at each sales stage.”

 Results

 Within 18 months, 800+ sales assets were deployed and approximately 4,000 sellers across the organisation used the platform regularly.
 Intranet landing pages were configured for wider audience access (i.e. contacts, templates, capability offerings).
-Usage metrics showed the system had become embedded in daily workflow.
+Usage metrics showed the framework had become embedded in daily workflow.

 Search queries averaged approximately 50 per user per month.
 The platform delivered relevant results in under 5 seconds.
 Sellers downloaded case studies 12,000+ times in the first year.
 Target priority assets (i.e. corporate presentation and pitch decks) became highly visible.